alexmuturi620/Alexmuturi620.github.io/about.md

 ---

 ### why
-with our increasing population the demand for land is unquenchable thus leading to displacement of wild animals.
+with our evolving technology we need an unders

 ### what
 our goal is to conserve nature and make it easy for humans to co-exist with animals.